For teaching staff

 Lectures, seminars and classes

-- You may play films, video, DVDs and television programmes in lectures or seminars delivered to Brookes students.
+- You may play films, video, DVDs and television programmes in lectures or seminars delivered to Oxford Brookes students.

 - You may copy clips to show in lectures and seminars in order to illustrate a point in your teaching.
 Any clips should be short and no longer than is necessary to illustrate the points you wish to make.